-We are supported by local community stakeholders including the Parochial Church Council, the Friends of St Leonard’s, the Flamstead Scarecrow Festival, the Flamstead Society, Flamstead Parish Council, the Flamstead Village Show and the Village Hall, as well as Historic England and the St Albans Diocese.
+We also have support from many local community stakeholders including as the Friends of St Leonard’s, the Flamstead Scarecrow Festival, the Flamstead Society, Flamstead Parish Council, the Flamstead Village Show and the Village Hall Committees, as well as Historic England and the St Albans Diocese.

-Because this is a community project, all are invited to take part and if you live in or near Flamstead and can offer the following skills or experience, we’d be delighted to hear from you:
+Because this is a community project, everyone is invited to take part.
+If you live in or near Flamstead and are interested in heritage and the kinds of things below , we’d be delighted to hear from you:

 - Organising and stewarding events and activities

 - Heritage Interpretation skills

 The Executive body responsible for the fabric of the church